acm-projects/reverse-climate-change/README.md

 | Large  | 100 | 100  | 100 |
 | Medium  | 50 | 50  | 50 |
 | Large  | 25 | 25  | 25 |

 For simplicity, the time to build is set at 0

+These are all relative values between the highest value 100 and the zero-value 0.
+The recurring cost of each structure is a function of its cost to build.

+## MVP
+An application that implements the features of the game above on a simple GUI.
+The most important part is implementing the game logic, so I will suggest that we do this on a text-based format before tackling a GUI.

+## Technology Stack Choices
+**MongoDB.** For storing game state because it is open-source and NoSQL which will make it flexible-enough for our needs, and we can use it for free at our scale
+**Game engine.** I have identified two open-source game engines that we can decide between: Corona and Cocos 2D-X.  Cocos 2D-X is completely cross-platform, so it can be used on mobile, web, or desktop, and Corona is cross-platform for mobile environments, though we will be focusing on one over the course of development.